ancientlore/whisper/README.md

 date     | time             | Publish date
-tags     | array of strings | Tags for the articles (not used yet) template | string           | Override the template to render this file
+tags     | array of strings | Tags for the articles (not used yet) template | string           | Override the template to render this file expires  | duration         | Set expiry for a specific page

 Front matter is used for sorting and constructing lists of articles.